HomeDing/homeding.github.io/boards/d1mini.md

 They share the position of 2 connectors with 8 pins that are compatible to a certain degree.

+* 11 digital input/output pins
+* 1 analog input(3.2V max input)
+* 3V3, 5V, GND and RST are always in the same position

 ## D1 mini ESP8266